DEVizzent/codeception-mockserver-helper/README.md

 ```

 ## Codeception Configuration
+`This helper isn't a codeception module, it  can't be configured in the global codeception.yml
+ only in the *.suite.yml configuration.`

-Go to your codeception configuration and add this module
+Go to your codeception **suite** configuration and add this module
 ```yaml
 modules:
   enabled: